 As expected from Figure 5, the dynamic range responds to the increasing rms noise with the increasing input bias voltage in Figure 6.

 Figure 7 displays the linearity of the system vs. the input bias voltage, using an input signal with a frequency of 1 kHz and an amplitude of 1 V p-p.
 Figure 7 shows that the input bias voltage has no significant impact on linearity and that the total harmonic distortion (THD) is stable.

 Figure 8 displays the offset voltage error preset at the input of the ADC over temperature.
 The offset error was determined by running the input bias voltage compensation process over the temperature range with the same input voltage (10 V).
 The measurement at 25°C was set as 0 V of the offset error.

 The internal buffer of the DAC limits the voltage noise and must be filtered.
-The DAC output must also be amplified to provide 0 V to 5 V because the DAC shares the 4.096 V reference with the ADC.
+The DAC output must also be amplified to provide 0 V to 5 V because the DAC uses a 2.5 V reference.

 Table 3 shows how output voltage changes with the DAC code.
 The DAC output was gradually set from zero to quarter scale, half scale, and up to three-quarter scale.
 In the worst case scenario, the DAC shifting block noise contribution is only 1.3 μV rms.

 |Noise||Dynamic Range||Noise||Dynamic Range|